A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Simulation-Based Comparison

+A two-sample $t$ test for ROC ($t(180) = 7.21,\ p < .001$) and PR ($t(196) = 4.85,\ p < .001$) reveals that the fit of the TERGM models is better than the fit of the SAOM on average in the TERGM experiment while the fit of the SAOM models is better than the fit of the TERGM on average in the SAOM experiment, though there is some statistical ambiguity for the SAOM DGP ($t(195) = -1.98,\ p = .049$ for ROC and $t(197) = -1.40,\ p = .162$ for PR).

-The results indicate that the TERGMs usually outperform the SAOMs in the first experiment, irrespective of whether non-edges are part of the performance measure (ROC) or not (PR), as demonstrated by the fact that most of the ``diff'' distribution is positive in both cases.
+To see this more clearly, the left and middle panels of Figure~\ref{fig:simulation-auc} show boxplots that visualize the distribution of all four AUC measures per simulation experiment as well as the differences between models ($\textrm{diff}_s = \textrm{AUC}(\textrm{TERGM}_s) - \textrm{AUC}(\textrm{SAOM}_s)$, where $s$ denotes the simulation iteration).
+The results indicate that the TERGMs usually outperform the SAOMs in the TERGM DGP experiment, irrespective of whether non-edges are part of the performance measure (ROC) or not (PR), as demonstrated by the fact that most of the ``diff'' distribution is positive in both cases.
 There are, however, also a few cases where the SAOM fits better.
 Future research should investigate whether this is due to a low consistency of the estimator or due to a systematic pattern.
-In the second experiment, where the data-generating process of the SAOM is precisely modeled, there is no significant difference between performances of the models.
+In the SAOM DGP experiment, where the data-generating process of the SAOM is precisely modeled, the difference between the estimated models is slightly in favor of the SAOM, but the significance is ambiguous (see $t$-test above).